LarremoreLab/covid_olfactory_dysfunction/README.md

 - numpy
 - matplotlib

-Please see `Example Calculations.ipynb` for example calculations related to the manuscript.
+Please see `py/Replication.ipynb` for code to reproduce the figures and table of the manuscript.
+Contact daniel.larremore@colorado.edu with questions.

 # License